UniversalDependencies/UD_Finnish-FTB/README.md

 As a catchall, the dep relation is used as intended when a more proper mapping could not be determined.

-Some FinnTreeBank annotations are retained in the MISC field.
+Some FinnTreeBank annotations and other notes are retained in the MISC field.

 ## Splitting